A Composite Filter-Based Approach for Artifact Elimination and Segmentation of EEG Signal for Application in Brain-Computer Interface

 Abstract

-Electroencephalogram (EEG) signal is one of the important bio signals which can characterize different states of action.
+Electroencephalogram (EEG) signal is one of the important bio-signals that can characterize different states of action.
 These signals are often contaminated with different artifacts.
-Dominant artifacts are baseline wandering, power line and eye blink noise.
-The frequencies of these artifacts overlap with the frequencies of the EEG sub bands and create a major challenge for analysis.
-In the present paper, a computationally simple, robust to noise and accurate EEG segmentation algorithm is developed for all dominant noise elimination from the EEG signal.
-The proposed method uses moving average and Discrete Wavelet Transform filtering techniques.
-The novelty of the present work lies in the use of moving average and DWT filter which eliminates the major noises without affecting the properties of the signal and subsequent sub band segmentation without additional signal processing.
-The choice of db4 as mother wavelet reduces the computational time and complexity.
-The method has been tested on real time signals acquired from thirty individuals of varying age group.
-Comparative plot of acquired and clean electroencephalogram justifies the applicability and potentiality of the method for various applications including brain computer interface.
-Relative Root Mean Square Error (RRMSE) between the acquired and filtered signal is only 0.14 ± 0.03 which reveals that the filtering stage did not had any loss to the vital signature properties.
-The earlier reported literatures have the best possible value of RRMSE to be 0.42 ± 0.00 which is quite a distant apart from the present result.
-The proposed algorithm can be a suitable option for major artifact elimination and EEG segmentation in low-cost single-channel EEG systems because of its (a) computationally efficiency; (b) filtering contaminated EEG signals in millisecond time resolution; (b) automatic, requiring no human intervention; (c) non-invasive, preserving unaltered EEG intervals without contamination; and (d) low-complexity, requiring no artifact reference.
+Dominant artifacts are baseline wandering, power lines, and eye blink noise.
+The frequencies of these artifacts overlap with the frequencies of the EEG sub-bands and create a major challenge for analysis.
+In the present paper, a computationally simple, robust-to-noise, and accurate EEG segmentation algorithm is developed for all dominant noise elimination from the EEG signal.
+The proposed method uses moving average and discrete wavelet transform (DWT) filtering techniques.
+The novelty of the present work lies in the use of a moving average and DWT filter that eliminates the major noises without affecting the properties of the signal and subsequent sub-band segmentation without additional signal processing.
+The choice of db4 as the mother wavelet reduces the computational time and complexity.
+The method has been tested on real-time signals acquired from 30 individuals of varying age groups.
+The comparative plot of acquired and clean EEG justifies the applicability and potentiality of the method for various applications including brain–computer interface.
+The relative root mean square error (RRMSE) between the acquired and filtered signal is only 0.14 ± 0.03, which reveals that the filtering stage did not have any loss to the vital signature properties.
+The earlier reported literatures have the best possible value of RRMSE to be 0.42 ± 0.00, which is quite a distance apart from the present result.
+The proposed algorithm can be a suitable option for major artifact elimination and EEG segmentation in low-cost single-channel EEG systems because of its (a) computational efficiency; (b) filtering of contaminated EEG signals; (c) automatic operation, requiring no human intervention; (d) noninvasive nature, preserving unaltered EEG sub bands and (e) low complexity, requiring no artifact reference.

 Received: 4 March 2024 | Revised: 28 May 2024 | Accepted: 5 July 2024